Minto Communities LEED Certified building in Ottawa

 What does LEED Certification mean to you?

-LEED Certifications, while proving that a building is greener for the environment, benefits us all, too.
-This means cost savings because you’re living or working in a building with environmentally conscious features without sacrificing comfort.
+Plus, green buildings also allow for cost savings because you’re living or working in a building with environmentally conscious features without sacrificing comfort.

 If you’d like to keep up with current LEED Certified projects in Ontario, check out this live interactive Green Building Map.
 Buying a LEED Certified home is the perfect step toward reducing your environmental footprint – and bringing balance to the conservation and preservation of the Earth’s natural resources.